How to Promote Your Blog with 8 Working Methods

 Are you still guessing where to promote your blog?
 Let’s refer to one good old tactic - an email newsletter.

 If you’ve only started a blog - start building your audience.
 Place a CTA that encourages customers to subscribe to your blog.
 It’s great when you are able to convert readers into your subscribers.
-Not only it builds loyalty but puts your customers forward the marketing funnel.
+Not only does it build loyalty but puts your customers forward the marketing funnel.

 If you run a big blog that covers a variety of topics within your niche, don’t forget to segment your audience.
 That ensures you deliver relevant content.